turksmathstuff/turksmathstuff.github.io/apcalcreview.md

 I believe that if you have a plan for how to study, you can be very well prepared for the AP Calculus AB and BC exams and get a 5, which should be your ultimate goal.
 I kind of just want _everyone_ to get a 5 on this exam.
+If you want to reach out, probably just comment on one of [my YouTube videos](https://www.youtube.com/turksvids) or hit me up [on reddit](https://www.reddit.com/user/turksvids/), where I feel like I mostly just spam links to my videos, but I'm genuinely trying to help where I can!

 # Learn the Math!
 There's no substitute for actually learning the material!
 Before you dive in to study, definitely work through the material.
 Obviously I think the best way to do that is to work through my notes and their accompanying videos.
 You can find the [AB notes here](/calcab.md) and the remaining [BC notes here.](/calccd.md)